Organization: U.S. Department of Agriculture (USDA)

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and USFS.
 Participants do not become employees of USDA, USFS, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.

-The qualified candidate should have received a master’s degree in one of the relevant fields, or be currently pursuing the degree with completion by the appointment start date.
+The qualified candidate should be currently pursuing a master’s or doctoral degree in one of the relevant fields, or have already received a master’s degree.Preferred skills: